Raghav-kani/Classification---ML/README.md

 ### Co-relation

-Important features using Machine learning
+Important features using Machine learning.
 The quantity of booking modifications, however, is a potential source of leakage when attempting to forecast whether or not a reservation will be cancelled because this data might alter over time.

 ### Handle Outliers

-Important since they have the potential to alter the outcome of our investigation, which we have also viewed using several plots
+Important since they have the potential to alter the outcome of our investigation, which we have also viewed using several plots.

 ### Feature Importance

-We utilize the importance score in the feature Importance (total features, selected features) A list of the features we've chosen can be created.
+We utilize the importance score in the feature Importance (total features, selected features).

+A list of the features we've chosen can be created.

 ### Splitting dataset & building model

 Here, we employ a variety of algorithms, including Random Forest and Logistic Regression.

 We train, test, and partition the data using machine learning algorithms to determine which model's "Accuracy of the model" is the best.

 ### Cross-validating & Automated Algorithms